freddiehaddad/assembly/README.md

 To accomplish this, a few things need to happen:

 1. We need to tear down the stack
-2. Restore the previous values in the `rsp` and `rbp` registers.
+2. Restore the previous values in the `rsp` and `rbp` registers
-3. Update the instruction pointer (`rip`) to the next instruction in the caller's function.
+3. Update the instruction pointer (`rip`) to the next instruction in the caller's function

 Let's start with restoring the stack by thinking about how we created this stack frame.